101 Dalmatians (franchise): Cruella (2021)

-A reboot film, centered around Cruella de Vil titled Cruella, an origin story of the character, and take place during the 1970s starring Emma Stone as the titular character with Emma Thompson, Paul Walter Hauser, Joel Fry, Mark Strong, Emily Beecham and Kirby Howell-Baptiste co-starring in supporting roles.
+A prequel film with a standalone continuity, centered around Cruella de Vil titled Cruella, an origin story of the character, and take place during the 1970s starring Emma Stone as the titular character with Emma Thompson, Paul Walter Hauser, Joel Fry, Mark Strong, Emily Beecham and Kirby Howell-Baptiste co-starring in supporting roles.
 The film was directed by Craig Gillespie with a screenplay by Dana Fox and Tony McNamara, from a story by Aline Brosh McKenna, Kelly Marcel, and Steve Zissis.
 Andrew Gunn and Marc Platt served as producers, and Glenn Close served as the executive producer.
 Costume designer Jenny Beavan later stated that Close's role on the film's production was to help Stone appear as a younger 1970s portrayal of Close's role in 101 Dalmatians.

 The film was scheduled to be theatrically released on December 23, 2020, but was later pushed back to May 28, 2021 due to the COVID-19 pandemic.
 The film was eventually released on that date, both theatrically and on Disney+ with Premier Access.